Attend Dade City's 22nd Annual Kumquat Festival

 Location: 14112 8th St., Dade City, Florida 33525

 If You Go

 For more information:

-Headlining Sponsor: Florida Hospital Dade City - Zephyrhills (soon to be Advent Hospital)
+Headlining Sponsor: Advent Health Dade City - Zephyrhills

 Florida's Dade City celebrates its “Ode to the Kumquat” during its annual Kumquat Festival.
 The FREE Festival honors its distinction as the world’s leading supplier of the tasty petite fruit This year's event will be held on Saturday, January 26, 2019 from 9am - 5pm.
 Be sure to arrive early because each year it gets more and more popular.